Baylor > Campus Recreation > Intramurals > Sports & Schedules > Flag Football

 - Touchdowns are worth 6 points.

 - Teams may try for extra points after a touchdown.
 Choices or extra points are 1 point try from the three yard line, 2 point try from the ten yard line.
 And 3 point try from the twenty yard line.
-NOTE: If the defensive team intercepts the ball and returns it for a touchdown during an extra point try, the team will be awarded the number of points that the offense was attempting.

 - Captains are the only players permitted to talk to any referee.